fwarmuth/CameraCommander/README.md

 # CameraComander

-A CLi application for creating time-lapse videos using a gphoto2 compatiable camera.
+A CLI application for creating time-lapse videos using a gphoto2 compatiable camera.
 So far only tested with a Canon EOS 6D2 and EOS R50 tethered (USB).
 The application allows you to configure camera settings utilizing a file which makes it easier to reproduce captures.
 Main function is to capture snapshots and start time lapse recordings, by continuously capturing images at a given interval.
 The images are saved to a folder and can be used to create a time-lapse videos, e.g. using ffmpeg.